 This indicates that one or more of the tires are significantly underinflated.

-A tire pressure message can accompany the light.
-See Tire Messages on page 5-33 for more information.
+A Driver Information Center (DIC) tire pressure message may also display.
+See Tire Messages on page 5-30.
 Stop as soon as possible, and inflate the tires to the pressure value shown on the Tire and Loading Information label.
-See Tire Pressure on page 10-50 for more information.
+See Tire Pressure on page 10-43.